 Clay Testnet is a public Ceramic network used by the community for application prototyping, development, and testing purposes.
 Ceramic core devs also use Clay for testing official protocol release candidates.
 While we aim to maintain a high level of quality on the Clay testnet that mirrors the expectations of Mainnet as closely as possible, ultimately the reliability, performance, and stability guarantees of the Clay network are lower than that of Mainnet.
 Because of this, the Clay network should not be used for applications in production.
 Clay nodes communicate over the dedicated

-/ceramic/testnet-clay libp2p topic and use Ethereum's Rinkeby and Ropsten testnet blockchains for generating timestamps used in anchor commits for streams.
+/ceramic/testnet-clay libp2p topic and use Gnosis chain for generating timestamps used in anchor commits for streams.
 Clay is openly available for anyone to use now.

 Dev Unstable is a public Ceramic network used by Ceramic core protocol developers for testing new protocol features and the most recent commits on the develop branch of